FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Related Work

-\niparagraph{Communication Optimizations.} To reduce learning time, \cite{online} proposes an online learning algorithm that determines sparsity based on communication and computational capabilities. \cite{PNAS} introduces a Federated Learning framework utilizing a probabilistic device selection method and quantization to lessen communication overhead. \cite{FLPQSU} proposes a framework featuring overhead reduction techniques for efficient training on resource-limited edge devices, including pruning and quantization.
+\niparagraph{Communication Optimizations.} To reduce learning time, \cite{online} proposes an online learning approach that reduces the communication overheads of Federated Learning by adaptively sparsifying gradients. \cite{PNAS} introduces a Federated Learning framework utilizing a probabilistic device selection method to improve FL convergence time. \cite{FLPQSU} proposes a framework incorporating overhead reduction techniques for efficient training on resource-limited edge devices, including pruning and quantization.
 Unlike these works, Invariant Dropout avoids both communication and computation overhead by dropping the least contributing "invariant" neurons, presenting a new insight compared to these prior works.

 \niparagraph{Model Pruning.} PruneFL~\cite{PruneFL} introduces an approach to dynamically select model sizes during FL and reduce communication and computation overhead, thereby minimizing training time.
 Work in~\cite{FedPrune} prunes the global model for slower clients by excluding neurons with no or small activations.
 These approaches either generate a single sub-model for all clients, including non-stragglers, to train on or generate a static sub-model for the entire training process which can result in the stragglers permanently losing the opportunity to contribute to certain parts of the model.
 In contrast, Invariant Dropout enables the generation of multiple sub-models with various resource budgets and dynamically chooses a sub-model for each round based on current neuron contribution.